migtam628/MongoDB-Data-API-NodeJS-Client/README.md

 <!--  -->
-# MongoDB Data Api - NodeJS Server
+# MongoDB Data Api - NodeJS Client Server

 An API NodeJS server designed for people who just want to connect to their Mongodb cluster in an easy and effortless way.